MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-string-comparison.md

 ```

-... where  _PropertySchemaName_ is a valid name of a property referenced by namespace, and _ComparisonString_ is the string used for comparison.
+...where  _PropertySchemaName_ is a valid name of a property referenced by namespace, and _ComparisonString_ is the string used for comparison.

 **ci_startswith** performs a search to match prefixes.
 It uses tokens (characters, word, or words) in the comparison string to match against the first few characters of any word in the string value of the indexed property.
 If the comparison string contains multiple tokens, every token in the comarison string must have a prefix match in the indexed property.
 For example: